 Biographical sketch

 I am an interdisciplinary behavioral scientist and evolutionary anthropologist, currently Assistant Professor at the University Mohammed VI Polytechnic in the Africa Institute for Research in Economics and Social Sciences and the Faculty of Governance, Economics and Social Sciences.
-I also co-direct The Omo Valley Research Project.
+I also co-direct The Omo Valley Research Project and write Ecology of Minds, a blog on how culture, context, and evolution shape human behavior.

 Research statement

-My research program focuses on relationships between individual behavioral strategies and group dynamics in the context of cultural transitions.
-In particular, I investigate how behaviors such as leadership and followership, social learning, conflict resolution, and economic strategies are related to group-level pressures stemming from, for example, social contexts, network dynamics, political structures, and cultural norms.
-I am especially interested in how relationships between these individual-level and group-level processes vary across populations and across time.
+My research program examines how behavioral strategies shape and are shaped by group dynamics during cultural transitions.
+I focus on behaviors such as leadership and followership, social learning, conflict resolution, and economic strategies, and how these interact with group-level pressures arising from social contexts, network dynamics, political structures, and social norms.
+I am particularly interested in how these relationships vary across populations and over time.
 I draw on adaptationist, behavioral-ecological, and cultural-evolutionary theoretical frameworks.

-More broadly, I am interested in how subsistence-based populations with limited market integration navigate increasing pressures from state-level influences and maintain or adapt long-standing components of their social, cultural, and economic livelihoods.
-My ultimate goals include developing more robust, generalizable theories of human behavior, social organization, and cultural change which are supported and tested through solid empirical foundations.
+More broadly, I investigate how subsistence-based populations with limited market integration navigate growing pressures from state institutions while maintaining or adapting long-standing social, cultural, and economic practices.
+My ultimate goal is to build robust, generalizable theories of human behavior, social organization, and cultural change——supported by solid empirical foundations—-that can inform both scientific understanding and applications in organizational and policy domains.

 Field research

-As an interdisciplinary non-profit scientific organization, OVRP is focused on 1) understanding cultural change and diversity in human social organization and behavior and 2) facilitating education, conservation, and philanthropy across Southwest Ethiopia.
+As an interdisciplinary non-profit scientific organization, OVRP focuses on 1) advancing research on cultural change and diversity in human social organization and behavior, and 2) facilitating education and philanthropic initiatives across Southwest Ethiopia.

 Scientific philosophy